BernardTheFour/gsolusindo-be-test/README.md

 # Project

-This project is for Global Solusindo Technical Test
+This project is for Mega Giga Solusindo Technical Test

 ## Prerequisites